pietrotedeschi/jamme/README.md

 * **Drone**:An UAV flying from a source position to a target destination.
 We assume the drone not being remote controlled but pre-programmed according to a mission plan.
 The mission plan involves a set of way-points to reach a pre-determined target.
 * **Adversary**: We assume the adversary is able to reprogram the drone and being able to change the mission plan parameters and all the flight control systems.
 * **Target**: The destination point that the drone has to reach.
 * **Jammer**: The radio device used to protect the target neighbourhood.
 We assume a very powerful, omnidirectional (with an isotropic antenna) jammer, being able to jam all the radio frequencies in the radio spectrum over a circle of radius *d*.
-As following, the mathematical model adopted:
+As following, the <a href="https://en.wikipedia.org/wiki/Friis_transmission_equation">free-space model</a> adopted:

 <img src="http://latex.codecogs.com/gif.latex?P_r&space;=&space;P_t&space;&plus;&space;G_t&space;&plus;&space;G_r&space;&plus;&space;20\log_{10}(\frac{c}{4\pi&space;df})" title="P_r = P_t + G_t + G_r + 20\log_{10}(\frac{c}{4\pi df})" />